kiran-dudyala/objectchunk4cloud/README.md

   Before we know ObjectChunk4Cloud, let me introduce why I have written this package.
 We all have come across cloud computing where the provider place a restriction on object size limit when reading or writing ex:(AWS DynamoDB has 1KB x 5 write capacity).

-  And as a developer we need to take these calculations into account and make consistant writes to avoid bill shocks.
+  And as a developer we need to take these calculations into account and make consistent writes to avoid bill shocks.

-  Now, ObjectChunk4Cloud is a little package that is intented address these issues.
-This package gets the size of the object such as (number, string, arrays, buffer, boolean).
-And also it chunks the array objects into user defined values in bytes.
+  Now, ObjectChunk4Cloud is a little package that is intended address these issues.
+This package gets the size of the object such as (Number, String, Arrays, Buffer, Boolean).
+And, it chunks the array objects into user defined size in bytes.

 ## Installation